endimion/Diploma_Supplement/README.md

+**Diploma Supplement Service**

+This is a Hyperledger backed up service that allows the users to publish, and control who has access on their Diploma Supplements

+# This Service builds on top of the SDK-Demo project by IBM.
+For more information read below

 #How to use hfc with the IBM Bluemix Blockchain beta service

 The goal is to run [helloblockchain.js](https://github.com/ratnakar-asara/Node-Sample/blob/master/helloblockchain.js) sample program, which will deploy example02 chaincode and query/invoke it.